wp-plugins/eelv-newsletter/readme.txt

 == Changelog ==

 = 3.3.1 =
-* Fix : Remove HTML tags from suscribe-from alerts
+* Fix : Remove HTML tags from suscribe-from alerts, JS XSS vulnerability fix

 = 3.3.0 =
 * Add : Move plugin to English and then retranslate it into french... :-/